syncfusion-content/blazor-docs/blazor/menu-bar/how-to/right-left.md

 ---
 layout: post
 title: Right to Left in Blazor Menu Bar Component | Syncfusion
-description: Learn here all about Right to Left in Syncfusion Blazor Menu Bar component and more.
+description: Checkout and learn here all about Right to Left in Syncfusion Blazor Menu Bar component and much more.
 platform: Blazor
 control: Menu Bar
 documentation: ug